Getting Started Guide

 Management of 'hypervisors' and 'Cpool' (hypervisor clusters)

-In this submenu, you have visibility on:
+In this submenu, you have a view of:

 - The backup software stack.